estuaryoss/estuary-agent/README.md

     or
     docker run -p 8080:8080 dinutac/netflixoss-eureka:1.9.21

-Start your containers by specifying the full hostname or ip of the host machine on where your testrunner service resides.
+Start your containers by specifying the full hostname or ip of the host machine on where your agent service resides.
 Optionally you can define the WORKSPACE (default=/tmp)or PORT (default=8080).

     docker run \